Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 ResourceGroup resourceGroup = await rgContainer.Construct(location).CreateOrUpdateAsync(rgName)
 ```

 In the new libraries, the Resource Group is created trought a container that came from the subscription.
 Also, public locations are provided trought the `Location` object, but it can be specified as a string as well.
-Additionaly, there's no need to create a `ResourceGroup` object to send parameters when creating a resource group, since tags can be added directly from the resource group variable and the location is specified in the `Construct()` method.
+Additionally, there's no need to create a `ResourceGroup` object to send parameters when creating a resource group, since tags can be added directly from the resource group variable and the location is specified in the `Construct()` method.

 ### Create an Availability Set
 #### Old